drlal/learngit/readme.txt

-git is a complex version control system. git is a free software.
+git is a simple version control system. git is a free software distributed under the GPL.